Donny van de Beek posts image of his ankle after Oriol Romeu's poor tackle v Southampton

 Donny van de Beek was handed his first Premier League start and he turned in a decent performance.

-The Dutchman played the whole 90 minutes despite being on the other end of a poor challenge from Oriol Romeu in the first half.
+The Dutchman played the whole 90 minutes despite being on the other end of a poor challenge from James Ward-Prowse in the first half.

-Van de Beek let out a scream and collapsed in a heap after he was taken out by the Southampton enforcer.
+Van de Beek let out a scream and collapsed in a heap after he was taken out by the Southampton man.

 Despite the scream, Van de Beek was up and running again shortly after.